Lactose Intolerant? Here's How to Get the Nutrients You Need

 Dried figs, apricots, and currants are a quick and easy way to sneak in some calcium on the go.
-Four figs pack 124 mg of calcium — almost twice as much as a cup of cooked broccoli.
-Raisins, blackberries, and oranges also contain significant amounts of calcium.
+Four figs pack 70 mg of calcium — more than a cup of cooked broccoli (70 mg of calcium).
+Raisins, blackberries, and oranges also contain some calcium.
+It all adds up.

 Find Fish for Calcium and Vitamin D

-Fish with soft bones, such as canned salmon and sardines, are good sources of calcium and vitamin D. Three ounces of sardines, for example, nets you 325mg of calcium and 200 IU of vitamin D. Cooked ocean Atlantic perch and rainbow trout are also calcium-rich.
+Fish with soft bones, such as canned salmon and sardines, are good sources of calcium and vitamin D. Three ounces of sardines, for example, nets you 325mg of calcium and 164 IU of vitamin D. Cooked ocean Atlantic perch and rainbow trout are also calcium-rich.
 And tuna is also a great vitamin D choice.
-Adequate intake recommendations for vitamin D vary from 200-600 IU daily.
+Recommended daily allowance for vitamin D is 600 IU for most people.
 Ask your doctor for recommendations.

 Beans Are Good for Your Bones

 Beans are nutritional powerhouses that boast calcium.
-A cup of canned white beans, for example, has about the same calcium as half a cup of milk.
+A cup of canned white beans, for example, has more calcium (191 mg of calcium) than half a cup of milk (149 mg calcium).
 For dried beans, soak them in water for a few hours, toss the water, then cook the beans in fresh water.
 This reduces a substance in the beans called phytate, which reduces the calcium absorption of those foods.